A roadsign at the stateline in the foreground welcomes vistors to Nevada with mountainous peaks in the background

 Courtesy of Blu Homes

-The modular homes built by this company facilitate extensive customization.
+The modular homes built by this company allow for extensive customization.
 After selecting one of their homes, you can create a custom lookbook that aligns with your tastes and preferences.
 This lookbook will contain the exterior and interior finishing of your choice, your preferred color schemes, building materials, and more.

 After you’ve created your lookbook, Blu Homes will review the building site, provide you with an estimated budget, and finalize the design agreement.
 Then, it will begin fabricating your home at its factory while concurrently commencing the site work, like laying down the foundation on your chosen plot.